hyperledger/fabric/docs/source/private-data/private-data.md

 1. **The actual private data**, sent peer-to-peer [via gossip protocol](../gossip.html) to only the organization(s) authorized to see it.
-This data is stored in a private database on the peer (sometimes called a "side" database, or "SideDB").
+This data is stored in a private state database on the peers of authorized organizations (sometimes called a "side" database, or "SideDB"), which can be accessed from chaincode on these authorized peers.
    The ordering service is not involved here and does not see the private data.
-Note that setting up gossip requires setting up anchor peers in order to bootstrap cross-organization communication.
+Note that because gossip distributes the private data peer-to-peer across authorized organizations, it is required to set up anchor peers on the channel, and configure CORE_PEER_GOSSIP_EXTERNALENDPOINT on each peer, in order to bootstrap cross-organization communication.

 2. **A hash of that data**, which is endorsed, ordered, and written to the ledgers